 Therefore, if you qualify the maximum payment you can receive is $500 and the minimum is $10.
 (If you fall below $10, the government will just round up to $10).

 Here’s how to work out your Low Income Tax Super Offset contribution:

 If you meet all of the criteria list above, there’s a simple method to work out your payment.

 Tom works part-time in a supermarket and earns a yearly income of $35,500 before tax.
 During the financial year, Tom’s employer makes the standard 9.5% superannuation guarantee payment into his super fund, meaning they pay $3,372.50 ($35,500 x 9.5%) into his super fund.

-More than 10% of Tom’s income comes directly from his employment and his employer has made direct contributions into his super fund from the compulsory super guarantee.
-As a result, Tom is eligible for a payment of 15% of the $3,372.50 employer made super guarantee payments.
+More than 10% of Tom’s income comes directly from his employment.
+His employer has made direct contributions into his super fund from the compulsory super guarantee.
+As a result, Tom is eligible for a payment of 15% of the $3,372.50 super guarantee payments.

 Therefore, Tom’s LISTO payment is:

 However, there is an annual cap of $500, which means Tom will receive the full $500 amount for the corresponding financial year.